 The cooktop may shut down and a beep may sound should a spill overflow onto the controls.
 Clean the spill, then begin cooking again.

 This partitions the power between two cooking zones in a pair.
 The power work expands the ability to the greatest level for one cooking zone in the match and consequently diminishes in the second cooking zone to a lower control level.
 The show for the lessened zone substitutes.
-If you need most extreme power in two container, they should be in inverse zones.
+If you need most extreme power in two containers, they should be in inverse zones.
+Read this Complete Induction Cooktop Buying Guide.